Image credit: Bottega Veneta

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Bottega Veneta “Good”.
 These are a few factors influencing its score:

-• It has a comprehensive policy to support diversity and inclusion in its direct operations but not in its supply chain.
+• It has a comprehensive policy to support diversity and inclusion in its direct operations.

 • It claims to have a program to improve wages but there’s no evidence it ensures its workers are paid living wages in most of its supply chain.